WizardsOfDos/Writeups/2017-PlaidCTF/terebeep/README.md

     plt.draw()
 ```

-By experimenting with the parameters, an image is visible with separated RGB channels.
+By experimenting with the parameters, an image is visible with separated RGB channels \o/
 ![Alternativtext](flag1.jpg "Image")

 By zooming in we can barely read the Flag: PCTF{Did_You_Know_the_ISS_Sends_Slow_Scan_TV_Images?_506063fd}